-To our knowledge, this study is first to conduct an empirical analysis of local brands in China.
-The purpose of this study was to assess percentage of local brand (LB) cigarettes among adult smokers in multiple cities in China and to identify factors associated with LB smoking, including demographic characteristics and smoking patterns (e.g., number of cigarettes smoked per day).
+To our knowledge, this study is the first to conduct an empirical analysis of local brands in China.
+The objective of this study was to assess the percentage of local brand (LB) smoking among adult smokers in a diversity of cities in China, and to identify factors associated with LB smoking including demographic characteristics and patterns of smoking such as cigarettes per day.

 Methods

-This project analyzed data from fifth wave of International Tobacco Control (ITC) China Survey conducted between November 2013 and July 2015 (6,7).
-The ITC China Survey is a longitudinal cohort survey of smoking behaviors and knowledge, beliefs, opinions, and attitudes about cigarettes and tobacco use among adults aged 18 years and older in China.
-The fifth wave survey was conducted in 10 locations, including urban residents in 5 major cities (Beijing, Guangzhou, Kunming, Shanghai, and Shenyang) and residents in 5 rural areas (Changzhi, Huzhou, Tongren, Yichun, and Xining).
-The 10 sites were selected based on size, geographic representation, and level of economic development (8,9).
+This project analyzed data from the Wave 5 International Tobacco Control (ITC) China Survey that was conducted between November 2013 and July 2015 (6,7).
+The ITC China Survey is a longitudinal cohort survey of smoking behavior and knowledge, beliefs, opinions, and attitudes about cigarette smoking and tobacco use among adults aged 18 and older in China.
+The Wave 5 Survey was conducted in 10 locations, including urban residents in 5 large cities (Beijing, Guangzhou, Kunming, Shanghai, and Shenyang) and residents in 5 rural areas (Changzhi, Huzhou, Tongren, Yichun, and Xining).
+The 10 locations were selected based on size, geographical representations, and levels of economic development (8,9).

-A total of 9,880 adults participated in survey, including 7,583 current smokers, 234 former smokers and 2,063 never smokers.
-This study focused on current smokers, defined as those who have smoked at least 100 cigarettes in their lifetime and currently smoke at least once a week (8).
-After excluding persons with missing data on LB smoking status, sample size for analysis of LB smoking percentage included 6,642 current smokers.
-For multiple logistic regression described below, participants with missing values for age, race, education, marital status, and smoking intensity were excluded, resulting in a final study sample of 6,419 participants.
+A total of 9,880 adults participated in the survey, including 7,583 current smokers, 234 former smokers, and 2,063 never smokers.
+This study focused on current smokers, defined as those who have smoked at least 100 cigarettes in their lifetime and currently smoking cigarettes at least once a week (8).
+After excluding those with missing data on LB smoking status, the sample size for analyzing the percentage of the LB smoking included 6,642 current smokers.
+For the multiple logistic regression described below, participants that had missing values for age, ethnicity, education, marital status, and smoking intensity were excluded and resulted in a final study sample of 6,419 participants.

 Results

-Table 1 shows that among 6642 current smokers, majority of participants were male (96.2%), aged 40–54 years (41.9%), Han Chinese (87.4%), high income (59.7%), with secondary education ( 62.7%), married or living with a partner (86.6%), lived in an urban area (51.4%), lived in a low-smoking area (56.5%), smoked daily (92.4%) or were heavy smokers (60.0%), smoked Smoking first cigarette 0-30 minutes after getting up (58.2%).
+Table 1 shows that among 6,642 current smokers, most participants were men (96.2%), aged 40-54 (41.9%), of Han ethnicity (87.4%), had high income (59.7%), had medium education ( 62.7%), were married or living with a partner (86.6%), resided in an urban area (51.4%), resided in areas with a LV (56.5%), were daily (92.4%) or heavy smokers (60.0%), and smoked their first cigarette 0-30 min after waking (58.2%).

-Table 1 also shows that proportion of LB smokers among current smokers was 47.6%.
-Bivariate analysis results showed that there were significant differences in proportion of LB smoking in terms of gender (34.8% for women, 48.1% for men), age, ethnicity (75.2% for non-Hans, 43.7% for Hans), income, education, and age.
-Marital status, area type (44.8% in rural areas, 50.4% in urban areas), NLV (10.5%) and LV (76.2%), smoking frequency (48.3% for daily smokers, 40.1% for non-daily smokers) ), and smoking intensity (49.9% for heavy smokers and 44.4% for light smokers), but there was no statistical difference in time to smoke first cigarette after waking up.
+Table 1 also shows that the percentage of LB smoking was 47.6% among all current smokers.
+The bivariate analysis results indicated that the percentage of LB smoking was significantly different by sex (34.8% for female and 48.1% for male), age, ethnicity (75.2% for non-Han ethnicity and 43.7% for Han), income, education, marital status, area type (44.8% for rural area and 50.4% for urban area), NLVs (10.5%) vs. LVs (76.2%), smoking frequency (48.3% for daily smokers and 40.1% for non-daily smokers), and smoking intensity (49.9% for heavy smokers and 44.4% for light smokers), but was not statistically different by time to smoke the first cigarette after waking.

 Discussion

-This study shows evidence that smokers living in provinces that produce LB cigarettes are more likely to smoke LB cigarettes than smokers living in provinces that rely on NLV.
-This may be due to current tobacco excise tax system that rewards local governments relying on tobacco finance to enact protectionist measures to protect production and sales of local brands (10).
-The study found that among nine urban/rural areas, Kunming and Tongren had highest proportion of LB, and both are famous for their provincial cigarette brands, such as Yunnan's Hongtashan and Guizhou's Yunyan.
+This study showed evidence that smokers residing in provinces that produced LB cigarettes were significantly more likely to smoke LB cigarettes than those residing in provinces that relied on NLVs.
+This is likely due to the current tobacco excise tax system that rewards local governments relying on tobacco finance to enact protectionist measures to protect production and sales of local brands (10).
+This study found that among the nine cities/rural areas, Kunming and Tongren have the highest LB percentages and they both are famous for their provincially-produced cigarette brands, such as Hong Ta Shan from Yunnan and Yun Yan from Guizhou, respectively.